 I’ve become a big fan of Windows Azure as a web application platform.
-One my favorite features is that you can use GitHub or BitBucket as a repository source, and Azure will download, recompile, and deploy your solution whenever you commit changes to it.
+One of my favorite features is that you can use GitHub or BitBucket as a repository source, and Azure will download, recompile, and deploy your solution whenever you commit changes to it.

 By default, Azure deployments will grab the first web application project in your solution and use the release configuration contained in it for deployment.
 This may not be how your solution is configured or how you want to deploy the project.
 Fortunately, there are a couple of settings that allow you to change this.

-To make these changes, log in to your Azure control panel, select your web site, and then select the “Configure” option.
+To make these changes, log in to your Azure control panel, select your website, and then select the “Configure” option.
 From there, scroll down to the “App Settings” section and configure accordingly.

 Use a Different Project

 For one project, we kept a “webui” solution that was a static HTML site to demonstrate UI/UX for the customer.
 This project was not the first project in the solution.
 In order to have Azure deploy this project, I added the following setting: